pauliusbaltrusis/pauliusbaltrusis.github.io/Mds/PCR-method-library/Optimization/General-best-practises-for-running-ddPCR-and-multiplexing.md

 - **Check for Interference and Inhibition**: Run multiplex reactions with varying amounts of each target to test for competitive inhibition among targets.
 Spike-ins of different template types and amounts could be e.g. Template_1 100% + Template 2 10%/20%/40%/80%/100%.
 This may require iterative adjustments.
 - **Set Appropriate Thresholds**: ddPCR allows for digital quantification, so define clear thresholds based on singleplex data (and ideally by running both positive and negative controls) to identify positive and negative droplets in each channel.

-If you’d like a more in-depth guide to optimization, I have a created a short summary based on a paper by [Rowlands et al., 2019](<https://www.nature.com/articles/s41598-019-49043-x>) here: [Singleplex Multiplex ddPCR Reaction Optimization](/Mds/PCR-method-library/Optimization/Singleplex-Multiplex-ddPCR-Reaction-Optimization.md).
+If you’d like a more in-depth guide to optimization, I have a created a short summary based on a paper by [Rowlands et al., 2019](<https://www.nature.com/articles/s41598-019-49043-x>) here: [Singleplex/Multiplex ddPCR Reaction Optimization](/Mds/PCR-method-library/Optimization/Singleplex-Multiplex-ddPCR-Reaction-Optimization.html).

 **Analysis and Data Interpretation**